Arctic Marathon - 25 Oct 2025 (AM24)

 Accommodation

-Copenhagen Marriott Hotel
+Copenhagen Marriott Hotel (5 Stars)

-Experience a luxury getaway at Copenhagen Marriott Hotel, one of the finest modern hotels in Denmark.
+Experience a luxury stay at Copenhagen Marriott Hotel, one of the finest modern hotels in Denmark.
 Discover spacious, beautifully appointed hotel rooms that rank among some of the largest in Copenhagen, Denmark.
 Each is a downtown oasis with complimentary Wi-Fi access, a sleek marble bathroom, flat-screen TV and floor-to-ceiling windows that showcase mesmerizing views of the Copenhagen city center.
 Indulge in international cuisine and captivating harbor views from our restaurants and bars, including a beautiful outdoor terrace.

 The Ocean Albatros